Linear stochastic volatility models: Representation of the density function of the asset price in a linear stochastic volatility model

-Since SDE \eqref{defY} has the unique strong solution, there exists an appropriately measurable function $\Psi(~,~)$ such that $Y=\Psi(Y_0 , Z)$ (see e.g.~\cite{Ike}).
+Since SDE \eqref{defY} has the unique strong solution, there exists an appropriately measurable function $\Psi(~,~)$ such that $Y=\Psi(Y_0 , Z)$.
 Together with the fact that the processes $B$ and $Z$ are independent Brownian motions, this implies that the random variable $\theta_B(t)$, for a fixed trajectory of $Z_u$, $u\leq t$, has Gaussian distribution with mean

 and variance